gatomod/tcp-chat/README.md

 ## How it works?

+### The connection
 The server opens a TCP Listener.
 For each new connection spawns a thread and keeps open the connection.
-At this point, client and server can share the data (which is serialized in JSON, structs are defined in [structs.rs](server/src/structs.rs)).
+At this point, client and server can share the data.

 When a connection sends a message, data is sent to server, which shares the packet between all threads and send the message to all connections.

 Tauri receives the message and passes it to the web client.

+### The "handshake"
+TCP Chat has an own protocol to join server and share messages.
+Those messages are serialized in JSON and are defined at [structs.rs](server/src/structs.rs).
+All messages have an "op" field (which says the operation to perform) and "data" field (with required data for specified operation).
+If data is invalid or there are missing fields in "data", server will reply with an error response.

+For join, client sends a packet with the proper information to join.
+Server stores it in a hashmap linking client address and data.

+For send a message, client sends a message, the data field will be just the message, without user data.
+When the server receives it, it'll find the client address in the hashmap and package the user data into the message.
+Once it's done, message and user data is sent to all connections.

+## Troubleshooting

+Since TCP Chat is built over Tauri, it could be some issues while building it.
+Most of theese problems are missing dependencies.
+I'll add more points as I receive issues with a reasonable solution.

+### Linux: Failed to run custom build command for \<x>
+Error could be caused due to missing dependencies.
+Find the name of missing package at line where error says "Perhaps you should add the directory containing \<x>", where "x" is the name of the missing package.
+Try installing it or updating your system.
+Some examples of missing packages are `glibc` and `libsoup`.

 ## Release history